Psychological egoism: Debate

+Max Stirner

+Philosopher Max Stirner was an advocate for people striving towards ownness, however he rejected the concept of psychological egoism because he believed most people are slaves to a 'spook'- a framework for moral behaviour that can delude our self-interest.
+Examples of spooks include society and natural rights.

+Stirner also uses the example of Juliet from Romeo and Juliet to counter psychological egoism.
+Juliet kills herself as a sacrifice for others' betterment.
+She is in love, and knows that by doing this she will leave her self-will unsatisfied, nevertheless she subjects herself to a higher power and prohibits herself from having what she truly wants.This demonstrates how it is possible for a person to act without satisfying one's self-interest.

 Problem of apparent altruism

 David Hume once wrote, "What interest can a fond mother have in view, who loses her health by assiduous attendance on her sick child, and afterwards languishes and dies of grief, when freed, by its death [the child's], from the slavery of that attendance?".
 It seems incorrect to describe such a mother's goal as self-interested.

 Psychological egoists, however, respond that helping others in such ways is ultimately motivated by some form of self-interest, such as non-sensory satisfaction, the expectation of reciprocation, the desire to gain respect or reputation, or by the expectation of a reward in a putative afterlife.
 The helpful action is merely instrumental to these ultimately selfish goals.